-In this article we explore what an employee welcome pack entails, why they are beneficial and examine some examples.
+In this article, we explore what an employee welcome pack entails, why it is beneficial and examine some examples.

-You may also hear an employee welcome pack referred to as an onboarding pack, a welcome box/kit, or a staff welcome pack.
+You may also hear an employee welcome pack referred to as an onboarding pack, a new starter pack, a welcome box/kit, or a staff welcome pack.
 A welcome pack is designed to help the new employee settle in quickly to their new role and to the company.
-It often includes a mixture of physical and digital products, some of which can be fun or practical and others will be essential resources to help the employee perform their role.
+It often includes a mixture of physical and digital products, some of which can be fun or practical, and others will be essential resources to help the employee perform their role.

-A welcome back is not an offer letter and it’s usually way more than just the onboarding paperwork such as accessing databases, providing details for payroll and so on that an employee needs to complete on their first day.
+A welcome pack is not an offer letter, and it goes well beyond the standard onboarding paperwork, such as accessing databases, providing details for payroll and so on, that an employee needs to complete on their first day.
 Ideally, a welcome pack will be a curated set of items that showcase the company’s brand, corporate culture and anything specific to the team the employee is joining.

 Companies that use employee welcome packages experience several benefits: